-Vitamins are present in a lot of food like juices, dairy products, baby food, cereals, sweets, tablets and vitamin mixtures.
-R-Biopharm AG offers a wide portfolio of different test systems for the analysis of vitamins.
+A lot of foods are fortified with vitamins, for example juices, dairy products, baby food, cereals, sweets, tablets and vitamin mixtures.
+To measure the exact concentration of vitamins in food, R-Biopharm offers a wide portfolio of test systems.

 Vitamins strengthen the immune system, enable the body to use other nutrients, complement as enzymes, detoxify the organism and reduce the cardiac infarction risk.
 They are essential for our energy production and influence metabolism reactions without changing.
 Even low vitamin contents have a substantial effect.
 Nevertheless, under certain circumstances a vitamin deficiency can occur.

 Vitamins are present in foods and foodstuffs of plant and animal origin.
 They are divided into two basic groups: fat-soluble vitamins and water-soluble vitamins.
 The fat-soluble vitamins are stored in the body what can lead in the most favorable case to a stock storage and therefore a constant supply could be superfluous.
 However, this profit can lead to health problems.
 Water-soluble vitamins, on the other hand, generally are not stored in the body, but are eliminated soon after consumption.
 Consequently, a regular intake of these vitamins is necessary.
 Only vitamin B12 can be stored in the liver.

 There are a total of 13 vitamins and four, A, D, E and K are fat-soluble and the others, vitamins of the B group and vitamin C, are water-soluble.
 Because the body is unable to synthesize most of these essential organic compounds, therefore it is vital to ingest the vitamins.
 Nonetheless, Vitamin D is an exception, because the body can form it with solar irradiation in the skin itself.
 Also Niacin can be formed from the amino acid tryptophane by metabolism.